Barbarian: Barbarian mercenaries

-Early Modern period
+Early modern period

 Italians in the Renaissance often called anyone who lived outside of their country a barbarian.
 As an example, there is the last chapter of The Prince by Niccolò Machiavelli, "Exhortatio ad Capesendam Italiam in Libertatemque a Barbaris Vinsicandam" (in English: Exhortation to take Italy and free her from the barbarians) in which he appeals to Lorenzo de' Medici, Duke of Urbino to unite Italy and stop the "barbarian invasions" led by other European rulers, such as Charles VIII and Louis XII, both of France, and Ferdinand II of Aragon.

 Spanish sea captain Francisco de Cuellar, who sailed with the Spanish Armada in 1588, used the term 'savage' ('salvaje') to describe the Irish people.

+20th-century barbarianism

+The romantic reaction against reason and civilisation preceded some attempts to rehabilitate barbarianism in the 20th century.
+The German Empire glorified the Germans' Teutonic barbarian past.
+Kaiser Wilhelm II offered the Huns as an example to his troops, Russian symbolist poets such as Blok invoked an Asiatic nomad heritage of the Scyths and the Mongols, and Nazi Germany cultivated a pre-civilised nationalism to justify/promote enslaving and murdering Jews and Slavs.
+The Goth sub-culture continued the tradition, echoing the name and reputation of the barbarian outsider early-medieval Goths.